 Powderhouse's Kindling Fellowship is designed to support teens and young adults as they take their next steps into adult life.
 In its third year, Kindling might be right for you if you're looking to finish high school, get into college, break into an industry, or just figure out your interests and what's next.

 Applications for the 2024 Kindling Fellowship are now open.
 Register interest by applying below.
-We will get back to you right away, and will begin our official admission process in the new year.

 Today, youth are excluded from the most important conversations of their lives because we place them in School, a place whose day-to-day is largely removed from issues which matter (to either youth or the world).
 This disenfranchises youth by denying them both the chance to learn through real work and the opportunity for meaningful involvement in public discourse and civic life.